START AN OUTPOST

 How do you bring the USDAC to your community?
 Start a USDAC Outpost!

 There are many ways for individuals to take part in the USDAC, but there’s something to be said for strength in numbers.
 Get a few allies together and you multiply your capacity to learn, plan, engage others, and make real impact.
-We created the USDAC Outpost model to make that easy for you.
+USDAC Outposts make that easy for you.
 Read on, and if this sounds like something that would work for you, fill out the form below to apply.

 A USDAC Outpost is a group of four or more individuals committed to enacting USDAC values in their community.
 Outposts may focus on learning, relationship-building, and/or taking action through USDAC National Actions and your own local value-aligned projects and campaigns.